Is Refinancing Worth the Cost?

 |

-Ever heard the old rule of thumb that states you should only refinance if your new interest rate is at least two points under your existing rate?
-That could have been good advice a while back, but with refinancing dropping in cost over the last few years, it is a good time to think about a new loan!
-A refinanced mortgage loan may be worth its cost many times over, considering the advantages that may come, as well as a reduced interest rate.
+Ever hear the pearl of wisdom that states you should only consider refinancing if your new interest rate is at least two points below your present one?
+That might have been true years ago, but with refinancing dropping in cost in recent years, it's never the wrong time to consider a new mortgage loan!
+A refinance may be worth its cost many times over, because of the advantages that can come, as well as a lower interest rate.

 Advantages